Chimney sweeping & Problems

 This is usually the result of a cold (flues take a little time to warm up and work correctly) or an obstructed flue or it may even be because of an insufficient height compared to the ridge of the roof or an nearby building.
 Sometimes double glazing and very efficient draught excluders around doors, etc, may prevent an adequate flow of air for the fire to work correctly.
 If no other work has taken place and the fire suddenly does not draw properly you should have the flue checked for obstructions and probably swept at the same time.

 The customer had an open fire that worked fine for the last couple of years but during the latest cold spell they started to get smoke back into the room.
 We went to investigate the problem, no changes had been made to the house or chimney so as a first thing to do was to sweep the chimney; even though they had a 'chimney sweep' in a month before.
 We extracted half a bag of soot from the chimney even though they only had a couple of small fires since the last sweep.
+The type of cowl fitted was a Bonnet Top (above) which is not recommended for stoves or open fires as it restricts the air flow.
+Furthermore the previous installer had used rolled up chicken wire to protect against birds nesting; this had blocked up from soot thrown up by the fire (left) and restricted the flow further causing the smoking problem.
+We recommended that the cowl was replaced with one designed for open fires that has a large open mesh that will not block (left).
+The customer asked us to replace the cowl on their other chimney as they might use it in future.
+The photo on the right above shows both cowls, one chimney was in use the other wasn't |

 The fire creates a large amount of soot